 Before receiving the valrubicin solution

-- tell your doctor if you have or ever had any other disease, treatment and symptom
+- tell your doctor if you have or ever had any other disease, treatment or symptom.

 - your doctor will look at your bladder before giving valrubicin solution to see if you have a hole in your bladder or a weak bladder wall.
 If you have these problems, your treatment must wait until your bladder has healed.